 Performing Primary Market Research

-Creating Surveys and Questionnaires
+Surveys and Questionnaires

-Obtaining Feedback from Focus Groups
+Feedback From Focus Groups

-Get Legal Help with Your Marketing and Advertising Efforts
+Get Legal Help With Your Marketing and Advertising Efforts

 See FindLaw's Marketing and Advertising Laws section for additional articles and resources, including Marketing Your Business: 7 Important Considerations.